Closed Captioning vs. Subtitles: Learn the Difference

 As an important note, closed captions are always in the language spoken in the original audio.
 For example, captions for foreign films will be in the original language.

 Closed captions are “closed” because they can be toggled on and off according to the preferences of the viewer.
-Often, you can upload these type of captions using an SRT file.
+Often, you can upload this type of caption using an SRT file.
 Permanent captions that are baked into video content and can’t be turned off would be called open captions.

 What Are Subtitles?